-Australia isn’t famous for its bakeries (but perhaps it should be), because you sure do miss them when living overseas and realize the wide range of simple baked good that you took for granted.
+Australia isn’t famous for its bakeries (but perhaps it should be), because you sure do miss them when living overseas and realize the wide range of simple baked goods that you took for granted.

-On my trips home to Australia (currently living in Seattle America) it feels like I’m on a constant bakery crawl as get all their amazing offerings that I miss.
+On my trips home to Australia (currently living in Seattle America) it feels like I’m on a constant bakery crawl as get all the amazing offerings that I miss.
 It was quite hard to narrow it down to only 10 for this summary post as I get to showcase my childhood favorites.

 After a lot of time, trial, and error I have created this list of recipes that I cook while feeling homesick, most are adapted for the outdoors including camping, hiking, picnics, and just traditional backyard BBQ.